VardaanCodes/Sulekhak-code/README.md

 └── README.md              # This file
 ```

-## Contributing

-Contributions are welcome!
-Here are some ways you can contribute:

-- Report bugs or suggest features by opening an issue
-- Improve documentation
-- Submit pull requests with enhancements
-- Share your experience and results

 ## Tips and Best Practices

 - **Image Quality**: Use high-resolution images (300 DPI or higher) for best cropping results